limegimlet/covid_dataviz/about_data.md

 ## About me

-I've spent most of my professional life as a technical communicator, or herding others, at enterprise software firms.
-Usually in the search/analytics/business intelligence space.
+I've spent most of my professional life as a technical communicator, or herding others, at enterprise software firms in the search/analytics/business intelligence space.

-Upshot: I've spent a lot of time learning new, complex tools quickly, just to explain to folks more techie than myself the ABCs of how to search/access/analyze/distribute data with them.
+Upshot: I've spent a lot of time learning new, complex tools quickly, just to explain to techie types the ABCs of searching/accessing/analyzing/distributing data with them.
 Rinse and repeat.

 After years of this I became more interested in learning how to access & analyze data myself, beyond ABC.
-At the command line with open-source librairies rather than in a UI on enterprise platforms.
+At the command line with open-source librairies, rather than in a UI on enterprise platforms.

 That's how looking at Covid-19 data and compulsively reading Covid news articles somewhat naturally became my hobby since April 2020.
 It was a good distraction, oddly enough, while confined to a small Parisian apartment for 2.5 months.

-With the arrival of the second wave and accompanying media blitz of stats, alert levels, and heatmaps, I realized it was leaving me overwhelmed.
+With the arrival of the second wave and accompanying media blitz of stats, alerts, and heatmaps, I realized it was leaving me overwhelmed.
 And if someone for whom data visualization is a fun weekend activity (sometimes) is overwhelmed, what about everyone else?

-So that's why I decided to dust-off my tech comm hat and make a stab at putting together something more digestible.

 ## Data sources